ygao0719/data-structures-and-algorithms/401-code-challenges/Data-Structures/README.md

 20. Binary Tree:
 - Approach:
   - For preOrder print root value first, then use recursive to print left BinaryTree value, at last print right BinaryTree value.
-  - For Breath First traversal: create an empty queue. loop while temp node is not null, add temp value into list and then enqueue temp's chileren, then dequeue the head of queue
   For inOrder, print root value in second position.
 For postOrder, print root value in third position.

+  - For Breath First traversal: create an empty queue. loop while temp node is not null, add temp value into list and then enqueue temp's chileren, then dequeue the head of queue
+  - Find_maximum_value: use recursion to traverse the given tree and for every node return maximum

 - For preorder, inorder and postorder Big O time is O(1), space is O(1).
 - For breath first Big O time is O(n), space is O(1)
+- For Find_maximum_value: Big O time is O(n), space is O(1)

 21. Binary Search Tree:
 - Approach:
   - ADD() Compare the inserting element with root, if less than root, then recurse for left, else recurse for right.
 After reaching end,just insert that node at left(if less than current) else right.